SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 ### Alarms on device protocol mapping failures

-There are 2 types of alarms raised related to device protocol mapping failures:
+There are two types of alarms raised related to device protocol mapping failures:

 - Alarm for no mapping known: This alarm is raised when value is read or observed but no mapping for this resource is found.
 This can be resolved by importing device protocol for this resource.